Dear James Sales Students and Families,

 8. Due to safety concerns (such as choking), eating on the bus is prohibited.
 See Expectations Matrix on page 5

-Changes to transportation: Students must have a note from a parent/guardian or a phone call must be made to the office (298-4500) to make any changes to a student’s regular transportation (pick up, bus, walk, etc.).
+Changes to transportation: Students must have a note from a parent/guardian or a phone call must be made to the office (298-4500) before the last half hour of the school day to make any changes to a student’s regular transportation (pick up, bus, walk, etc.).